Taxis of India: Taxicabs

+Classic taxicabs in Tamil Nadu and Andhra Pradesh have black and yellow liveries with the bottom half painted black and upper half painted yellow with limited nos.
+In Chennai, most taxis look like private cars but with a yellow plated with black numbers and text for identification.

 Taxis and all other commercial vehicles have a yellow number plate, so charging taxes and toll in highways is easier for the officials.
-Delhi is the only city in India with taxicabs running only on Compressed Natural Gas.
-To hail a taxicab, you normally just wait on the street or go to locations called taxi stands.
-Taxicabs are referred to as taxis in India and the word cab is rarely used.
+Delhi is the only city in India with taxicabs running only on Compressed Natural Gas or electricity.
+To hail a taxicab, you normally just wait on the street(in cities like Kolkata and Mumbai), go to locations called taxi stands(in cities like Bengaluru) or book it through apps, using websites over phone calls.
+Traditional taxicabs are referred to as taxis in India, while online cabs are usually called cabs.

-Most of these cabs do not have an air conditioning system, but there are numerous private taxi operators like "Cool Cab", which are air-conditioned.
+Both air-conditioned and non-air conditioned taxis are common in India.
 The newer taxis are white, one of the many reasons, "why the expensive taxis have been dubbed White Taxis by the locals in cities".
-Taxis and all other commercial vehicles have a yellow number plate, so charging taxes and toll in highways is easier for the officials.

-Depending on the city/state, taxis can either be hailed or are hired from taxi-stands.
-In cities, such as Bangalore, taxis need to be hired from taxi stands, whereas in cities like Kolkata and Mumbai, taxis can be hailed on the street.
 There are additional surcharges for luggage, late-night rides and toll taxes are to be paid by the passenger.
 Thanks to the booming economy but due to disparities in income many types of taxis have come up.
-For example, in Delhi there are five types of taxi. auto rickshaws- which are the cheapest form of taxi-, Normal Taxis, Radio Cabs, White Taxis and Tourist Taxis.
-In posher areas like Noida and Gurgaon auto rickshaws are banned thus giving the taxis a monopoly.
-Chandigarh also has a well established system of modern radio cabs using cars like Tata Indigo/Indigo Marina, Fiat Siena and Maruti Esteem.
+For example, in Delhi there are five types of taxi. auto rickshaws- which are the cheapest form of taxi-, Normal Taxis, Online Cabs, White Taxis and Tourist Taxis.
+In posher areas like Noida and Gurgaon auto rickshaws are banned, thus giving the taxis a monopoly.
+Chandigarh also has a well established system of modern cabs using cars like Tata Indigo/Indigo Marina and Suzuki Dzire.
 Kolkata has also got many No Refusal taxis that will never say no to the passengers.